marmaladeDE/oxsearch-documentation/en/README.md

 ![OXSEARCH-Setup](img/oxsearch_setup.png)
 - Activation of OXSEARCH
-- List view: This setting applies either OXID standards or OXSEARCH filters to the kategory lists.
+- List view: This setting applies either OXID standards or OXSEARCH filters to the category lists.
 Only checking this box will apply your configured filters.
 - Search: Here you decide if the search is based on the OXID settings or if you apply OXSEARCH's product filters.
 The OXSEARCH product filters aply only when the checkbox is checked.
 __Note: This option requires a new indexing!__
 - Autosuggestion offers suggestion while entering a search request